-The course location is situated at 8,000’ consists of (mainly) closed two track with some single track in rolling terrain through the aspens and ponderosa forest, with peekaboo view of Redondo Mountain.
+The course location is situated at 8,000’ consists of old two track with some single track in rolling terrain through the aspens and ponderosa forest, with peekaboo view of Redondo Mountain.
 Due to the elevation, weather may vary considerably.
-Be prepared for hot days, rain, hail, wind or snow; regardless, expect the night to bring cold temps.
+Be prepared for hot days, rain, hail, wind or snow; expect the night to bring cold temps.

 LOCATION: Redondo Campground, Jemez Springs NM.

-We have been granted permission to utilize 4.2 miles of trail accessed from Redondo Campground.
+The Wildland 52 Backyard Ultra will tour 4.2 miles of (mostly) trail accessed from Redondo Campground.
 The race will be staged in a loop that we have reserved; this loop has 12 camp spots which we will share among 40 runners and volunteers.
 Due to that parking is restrictive, as is the use of tents (please see AID/COMFORT/CAMPING below).

 RACE FORMAT/CONCEPT: Run 4.18 miles under one hour.
 Again and again.
 And again.
 Whether you come to run a few loops with some friends, want to put your endurance to the test, or strive to be the last runner “standing”, we promise it will be a fun event and all for a great cause!